telerik/reporting-docs/report-items/barcode/2d-barcodes/2d-overview.md

 # Two-Dimensional Barcodes Overview

-The matrix barcode is a two-dimensional (2D) way for representing information.
+The matrix barcode is a two-dimensional (2D) way of representing information.

 It can also be referred to as a 2D barcode or simply a 2D code.
-2D barcodes are similar to the linear (1D) barcodes, but can represent more data per unit area.
+2D barcodes are similar to linear (1D) barcodes but can represent more data per unit area.

 Currently, the Barcode report item supports the following matrix barcode types: